tansudasli/gradle-backbone/README.md

 # gradle-backbone

-This project is a single-module project which also covers some critical concepts as a backbone
+This project is a single-module project which also covers some critical concepts.
+So It can be used as a backbone to create new projects

+- Build (gradle)
 - Test concepts (jmh, junit5)
 - Containerization (docker, palantir)
 - Native image (graalvm)